-Most areas will also require you to leave room for the city to place sidewalks, streetlights, and other items.
-You need to set any structures at least 25 feet from the street in many places, and the city will use the first 10.
+Most areas also require you to leave room for the city to place sidewalks, streetlights, and other items.
+You must set any structures at least 25 feet from the street in many places, and the city will use the first 10.

 Tiny Home Water and Power

 Another thing to consider when looking to add several homes to an acre of land is how you will provide them with water and power.
 For example, you may need to set aside land for pipes and other items to run through the ground.
 Since the water company will need access to the pipes, you won’t be able to build over them, reducing the number of houses you can place on a single acre.

 One thing that will affect the number of tiny houses that you can place on an acre of land is the size of the house.
 While the average tiny house size is 150 square feet, or 20 feet from end to end, the actual size of the homes on your acre can vary considerably, especially if the local laws dictate minimum dimensions.

 Under perfect conditions, you can usually have about five standard-sized homes on an acre of land and as many as 14 tiny houses if you don’t need to worry about parking and other amenities.
 Depending on the design, the number can drop as low as 10 with parking.